markpub/markpub/docs/MarkPub Architecture.md

 ## Core Components

-MarkPub's architecture consists of these key components:
+MarkPub's architecture consists of these components:

 ### 1. Command-Line Interface